 Today the Thornybush Game Reserve forms part of the Greater Kruger National Park after the north- eastern boundary fence was removed in 2017.
 This has allowed for natural wildlife migration patterns to resume, which has resulted in a supreme game-viewing experience.
 It’s not unusual to witness some of the great Kruger tuskers exploring new Thornybush territories, as well as the rare white lions of the Timbavati.

 Both the critically endangered black and white rhino call Thornybush home, whilst the iconic leopard and cheetah are regular sightings.
 Painted Wild dogs; also listed as threatened, make regular trips to Thornybush adding to the excitement of a safari at Thornybush.

-The Reserve is constantly undergoing various research projects focused on the countless wildlife species residing in the area.
-Nature conservation is prioritized on the Reserve, in order to maintain the wilderness and ecology of the land as Mother Nature intended!
+The Reserve is constantly undergoing various research projects focused on the many wildlife species found in the area.
+Nature conservation is prioritized on the Reserve.

 Thornybush was the first recipient ever of an entire elephant herd from the Kruger National Park.

 It fiercely defends its rhino population with a strong counter-poaching presence on the ground.
 Thornybush also captured the first recording of a white wildebeest born in the wild and is the home of many wildlife documentaries that have aired on international television stations.